Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/features/user-submitted-posts-wordpress-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">User submitted front-end posts and pages</a>.
 Create and edit WordPress posts, pages, and custom post types from front-end online forms.
 Send user-generated content quickly from a post creation form to a page.
 * <a href="https://formidableforms.com/features/form-entry-management-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Simple entry management</a>.
 Flexibly display, edit, and delete entries.
 Let logged-in users can manage their personal journal entries, weight tracking, guest blog posts, RSVP status, and more.
 * WordPress front-end editing.
 Allow users to edit their entries and posts from the front-end of your site.
 Create an online journaling platform, member directory, classified ads, community recipes, and more.
-* Sync custom field values between Advanced Custom Fields (ACF) and Formidable.
+* Sync custom field values with Advanced Custom Fields (ACF).
 Now you can create ACF front-end forms to make managing your application faster.
 * Logged-in users can <a href="https://formidableforms.com/features/save-and-continue-partial-submissions/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">save and continue partial submissions</a>.
 Whether it's a basic email form or a long multi-paged registration form, users can save progress and pick up where they left off.
 * <a href="https://formidableforms.com/features/create-a-graph-wordpress-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Graphs and charts for data visualization</a>.
 Display statistics from a survey, poll, and questionnaire.
 Or graph data in a variety of ways.
 Whatever you choose, it will update as new data is submitted (great for weight tracking over time).
 * Permissions.
 Lock visibility and access based on user role.